-An important part of this geography class involves working with students from other countries.
+Geography is about making connections.
+An important way to make connections in this class involves working with students from other countries.
 As we listen to and learn from each other, our communication skills will be sharpened and our geographic knowledge enriched.
 Learning Communities of three to five people are important for this class.
 Please take advantage of this special classroom learning opportunity.